mohamedsaif/IntelligentExperiences.OnContainers/guide/05-deployment/README.md

 ![azure-pipelines-config](assets/azure-newpipeline-configure.png)

-Select on of the yaml files:
+Select one of the following yaml files (you will repeat the steps for all the others):

+- azure-pipelines-cognitive-orchestrator.yml
+- azure-pipelines-camframe-analyzer.yml
+- azure-pipelines-crowd-analyzer.yml

 ![azure-pipelines-yaml](assets/azure-newpipeline-yaml.png)